 So, what does the Singapore Office Manager do?

-Long story short, other than trading or running a book, I’ve done almost everything.
-When I started in Singapore in 2014, most teams didn’t have a local presence—there were no representatives for Operations, Human Resources, Facilities, or IT.
+Other than trading or running a book, I’ve done almost everything.
+When I started at Point72 in Singapore in 2014, most teams didn’t have a local presence—there were no representatives for Operations, Human Resources, Facilities, or IT.
 I was everyone’s hands and legs.
 We had an outsourced IT vendor, so I would manage them or call the Hong Kong office to troubleshoot over the phone.
-The Singapore office has grown a lot, so I’m not doing as many jobs as I used to, but you get the idea.
+The Singapore office has grown a lot since then!

 What else has changed since 2014?